Special subvarieties in Mumford-Tate varieties: Introduction

 \subsection{Acknowledgements}

 This work and the first author were supported by a project of M\"uller-Stach and Zuo funded inside SFB/TRR 45 of Deutsche Forschungsgemeinschaft.
-We would like to thank C. Daw, B. Edixhoven and E. Ullmo for discussion and the referee for pointing out a wrong statement in condition (LIE) in a previous version.
+We would like to thank C. Daw, B. Edixhoven and E. Ullmo for discussion and the referee for helpful comments and suggestions.